Executive Summary

 cfenter@howardcollege.edu

-4. The Title IX Coordinator shall coordinate with the appropriate Campus Title IX Coordinator and/or other administrators and review the complaint.
+- The Title IX Coordinator will review the complaint.
 If the situation cannot be resolved through informal means, to the satisfaction of all parties, an investigator will be appointed by the College President.
+A live hearing will proceed following the investigation.
 All investigators shall have appropriate and ongoing training, at least annually, regarding issues related to domestic violence, dating violence, sexual assault, sexual misconduct and stalking, as well as, on how to conduct an investigation that protects the safety of complainants and promotes accountability.
 Howard College shall ensure that all disciplinary proceedings, including investigations, final actions, and appeals, shall be administered by officials who do not have a conflict of interest or bias for or against the Complainant or Respondent.

-5. All complaints will be promptly addressed.
-Based upon an initial assessment of the allegations by the Title IX Coordinator and the appropriate administrator, pre-investigation measures may be temporarily taken to insure the safety and peace of mind of the student.
+- All complaints will be promptly addressed.
+Based upon an initial assessment of the allegations by the Title IX Coordinator, pre-investigation measures may be temporarily taken to insure the safety and peace of mind of the student.
 Such measures may include, without limitation, placing the person against whom the complaint was made on paid administrative leave pending the outcome of the investigation or separating the student and the person against whom the complaint has been made.
 All complaints will be confidential to the extent permitted by law, and will be revealed only on a “need to know” basis (i.e. access to the information is necessary to the investigation and/or the safety of the accused and the accuser or required by law).

-8. After meeting with the person(s) against whom the complaint was filed, gathering any additional information or witness statements, and concluding the investigation, the investigator will make a recommendation, in writing, to the appropriate administrator and to the Title IX Coordinator.
+- After meeting with the person(s) against whom the complaint was filed, gathering any additional information or witness statements, and concluding the investigation, the investigator will make a recommendation, in writing to the Title IX Coordinator.
 The recommendation will set forth the following: complaint, persons interviewed, documents reviewed, findings, conclusions, and recommendations.
 The investigation of the complaint should be concluded within twenty (20) college business days of the receipt of the complaint.

-10. The appropriate administrator, in consultation with the Title IX Coordinator, will determine the final action to be taken on the complaint.
+- The Title IX Coordinator, will determine the final action to be taken on the complaint.
 The Title IX Coordinator will also sign-off on the final action document indicating approval of the action report.
 If the Title IX Coordinator disagrees with the action determined by the administrator, the Title IX Coordinator may submit a written position to the chair of the Appeal Panel in the event of an appeal.

 Appeal Panel